Khalenanassers/LATAM-LAB/Month #1/business-report-EN.md

 ### Monday Morning Decision Rule

 **This week:** Pull your top 10 perishable items by sales volume.
 Calculate the standard deviation of daily orders for each one.
 If the variability in your *orders* is higher than the variability in your *sales*, you have a human-driven waste problem — not a demand problem.
 That's the signal.
 This analysis shows what to do next.

+> [!IMPORTANT]
+> *Governance note #2: On open-source tools and your data.*
+>Every library used in this project — Python, SQLite, pandas, statsmodels, Prophet — is open-source.
+That means the code is publicly readable, freely auditable, and maintained by global communities.
+There are no black boxes.
+> The entire analysis runs locally.
+No API calls to external servers.
+No cloud storage.
+No vendor with access to your transaction history.
+SQLite is a file on your computer — it goes nowhere unless you send it somewhere.
+> Open-source removes the vendor risk.
+It doesn't remove the governance requirement.
+Someone in the organization should understand what the model is doing, check its assumptions periodically, and own the decision to act on its forecasts.

 [← Back to Series README](../README.md)